 Water-based sealers may contain latex, polymers, and clay.
 While they work similarly to oil sealers, they are usually more resistant to oil spills.
 That’s why asphalt highways and other major roadways are generally sealed with water-based sealers.

-Since water-based sealers have higher resistance and integrity, they can be a better choice for roads with heavy traffic.
+Since waterproof sealers have higher resistance and integrity, they can be a better choice for roads with heavy traffic.
 However, for driveways that don’t need to endure heavy loads, oil-based sealers can be just as efficient.

 Appearance